JoshOrndorff/recipes/text/off-chain-workers/indexing.md

 }
 ```

-We read the data back in the `offchain_worker()` function by how we would normally read from the
+We read the data back in the `offchain_worker()` function as we would normally read from the
 local off-chain storage.
 We first specify the memory space with `StorageValueRef::persistent()` with
 its key, and then read back the data with `get` and decode it to `u64`.